pinscript/Harvest/README.md

 What?
 ============
-Harvest is a C# library for web-crawling.
+Harvest is a multithreaded C# library for web-crawling.
 With a lightweight and flexible architecture, it makes common crawling tasks easy.

 The API is minimal, and you can control pretty much everything.